 Luke and Jack have spastic diplegia cerebral palsy which means they have intense tightness in their lower legs.
 Whilst we do many different therapies with Luke and Jack, their condition has deteriorated and worsened and has moved from a grading of 2 to a 3.
 A grade 4 will mean they will lose their mobility and become wheel chair bound which would be devastating.

-In order for Luke and Jack to have a painfree and mobile future, SDR is the only option for them.
+In order for Luke and Jack to have a painfree and mobile future, SDR and post op therapies are the only option for them.